sravanpabolu/sravanpabolu.github.io/_posts/2021-02-04-solid_principles.md

 <BR>

 ##### D - Dependency Inversion Principle

-Dependency Inversion Principle states that, higher level modules shouldn’t depend on the lower level modules, they should both depend on abstractions.
+Dependency Inversion Principle states that, **higher level modules shouldn’t depend on the lower level modules**, they should both depend on abstractions.
 In other words all entities should be based on Abstract Interfaces and not on Concrete Types.
 The principle also stressed that abstractions should not depend on details.
 Details should depend upon abstractions.

 ##### Example
 1. Remote file server client